BigBearBalls/barber-shop-project/README.md

 > * import data
 for creating realm from real-export.json which is located in gateway-service in the resource folder
 > *  Create user via Admin Console
-> * Get the token by using http://localhost:8082/realms/barbershop-realm/protocol/openid-connect/token with your user date
+> * Get the token by using http://localhost:8082/realms/barbershop-realm/protocol/openid-connect/token with your user data
 >> ![img.png](img.png)
 >  Use the token you've got for sending request to the Gateway http://localhost:7080